 RSU taxes for product managers

-PMs at public tech companies face the same RSU wage reporting. timing vests around job changes matters.
+PMs at public tech companies face the same RSU wage reporting — timing vests around job changes matters.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?